-&lt;sup>1 147 towers sites were built to WCC specifications for the MSWIN System.
-In addition to these sites, the WCC has co-located MSWIN equipment on sites across the State to enhance portable coverage.
+1 Of the 156 tower sites, 147 sites were built to WCC specifications for the MSWIN System.
+In addition to these sites, the WCC has either co-located or leased sites for added MSWIN equipment to enhance portable coverage.

 America to enable them to communicate with other agencies and mutual aid response teams in emergencies.
 P25 is a collaborative project to ensure that two-way radios are interoperable.